 Please take care in your use of water, and be mindful not to waste any.

-CANDLES AND INCENSE:
+CANDLES AND INCENSE

 We ask you not to light any candles or other open fires in your room, due to the fire hazard.
 Please also refrain from lighting incense.
-Tilorien residents have incense allergies and the smell will cause health problems.
+Tilorien residents can have incense allergies and the smell will cause health problems.

-If you stay a week or less, do not do any laundry, in order to conserve water.
-If you stay longer, please take care to do laundry as infrequently as possible—not more than once a week.
+Please take care to do laundry as infrequently as possible—not more than once a week.
 It is extremely helpful for us if you can bring your own towel and sheets or sleeping bag and then wash them when you get home so that we do not have to launder anything when you leave.
 However if you use sheets and towels belonging to the monastery, then please wash them before you leave.